Asterics2020-Obelics/School2017/README.md

 		or
 		wget https://raw.githubusercontent.com/Asterics2020-Obelics/School2017/master/anaconda_setup.csh

+1. If you have installed `anaconda` in a different directory than the default one suggested by the `anaconda` installer (your home directory), edit the first line of the `anaconda_setup` script with your selected path.

+		ANACONDA=YOURSELECTEDPATH

 1. Run the `anaconda_setup` script to set up the correct PATH and PYTHONPATH enabling the use of your `Anaconda` install.